GearJunkie knows a thing or two about knives. We’ve sorted through dozens of blades to bring you the best survival knives of 2022.

 Does KA-BAR Make a Good Survival Knife?

 Yes!
 KA-BAR makes excellent survival knives, as evidenced by their military use.
-We’ve highlighted one of the brand’s models above, which also shares a spot in our list of “The Best Bushcraft Knives of 2021.”
+We’ve highlighted one of the brand’s models above, which also shares a spot in our list of “The Best Bushcraft Knives.”

 While many people gravitate toward the classic Infantry Knife, the Becker BK2 is a more well-rounded tool for non-tactical situations.
 It’s rugged, durable, and more than capable of getting you out of a sticky wilderness survival situation.